2015 Program Dates: Sunday, July 12–Saturday, August 8

 The course is suitable for human rights professionals as well as those hoping to embark on a career in this field.
 We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, lawyers and other persons working for non-governmental and inter-governmental organisations that work in the field of international human rights, students with a first degree (including in subjects other than law) and those with at least one year of legal study towards their degree.
 The class includes a wide array of human rights professionals, law students at the George Washington University and students studying various subjects at a variety of universities.

-In 2013, a total of 75 students attended the programme; 33 of these came from the U.S. and 42 from countries including Australia, Brazil, Canada, China, Colombia, France, Germany, Ghana, Lebanon, Malaysia, Netherlands, New Zealand, Norway, Russia, Spain, Sudan and the UK.
-Of the U.S. attendees, 23 students were from GW Law and one student was from GW's Elliott School of International Affairs.
+In 2014, a total of 75 students attended the program; 41 of these came from the U.S. and 34 from countries including Algeria, Australia, Bangladesh, Britain, Canada, , France, German, Japanese, Jordan, Kenya, Mexico, Spain, The Netherlands, Venezula.
+Of the U.S. attendees, 32 students were from GW Law.

-Anticipated enrollment for 2014 is expected to be similar to that for 2013 and it is expected that roughly the same geographical diversity will be represented by students in the program
+Anticipated enrollment for 2015 is expected to be similar to that for 2014 and it is expected that roughly the same geographical diversity will be represented by students in the program.

 New College, Oxford